bitnami/containers/containers/zookeeper/README.md

 > **IMPORTANT**:
 >
 > 1. Please update the `YOUR_APPLICATION_IMAGE` placeholder in the above snippet with your application image
-> 2. In your application container, use the hostname `zookeeper` to connect to the Zookeeper server
+> 2. In your application container, use the hostname `zookeeper` to connect to the ZooKeeper server

 Launch the containers using: